MicrosoftDocs/well-architected/well-architected/architect-role/architecture-design-specification.md

 ## Security and compliance documentation

 An architect is responsible for designing a solution that adheres to pertinent security and compliance constraints.
-It's important for the design artifacts to highlight the affordances incorporated in the design to support these requirements, and to identify any necessary compensating controls when requirements can't be directly met.
+It's important for the design artifacts to highlight the affordances incorporated in the design to support these requirements, and to identify any necessary compensating controls when requirements can't be met directly.

 ## Next steps